EUDAT-B2SAFE/B2SAFE-puppet/README.md

 ##Status

-* Current implementation tested on Scientific Linux 6.6 and CentOS 7.2
+* Current implementation tested on Scientific Linux 6.6 and CentOS 7.2 and Scientific 7.1
 * Installation and configuration of Postgresql 9.3
-* Installation of iRods4.1.5
+* Installation of iRods4.1.6 for SL6 and CentOS 7 and iRods 4.1.7 for Scienfic Linux
 * Installation of B2SAFE package  3.0-2

 ## Puppet version